 (6) If a person commences a civil action against an arbitrator or an arbitral tribunal arising from the services of the arbitrator or the tribunal, or if a person seeks to compel an arbitrator to testify or produce records in violation of subsection (4), and the Court decides thatthe Court shall award to the arbitrator or arbitral tribunal reasonable attorney's fees and other reasonable expenses of litigation.

-(a) the arbitrator or arbitral tribunal is immune from civil liability; or
+(a) the arbitrator or arbitral tribunal is immune from civil liability; or proceedings shall be private and confidential.

 (b) the arbitrator is not competent to testify,

 64. (1) Arbitral proceedings shall be private and confidential.